 You’ve just arrived at a website you thought sounded interesting, you’re keen to see what it’s all about, but then—pop!—a floating box obscures your view of the good stuff.
 Why?
 To tell you about some other good stuff that you can have, if you’ll only surrender your email address.

-Long Term Brand Image vs. Short Term Conversions
+Long-Term Brand Image vs. Short-Term Conversions

-Pop-ups are a controversial marketing tool.
 A 2013 survey says that 70% of internet users rated irrelevant pop-ups as the most annoying type of advertising, putting them on a par with lottery scams.
 They’re intrusive and sometimes infuriating, but they’re also impressively high-converting.
 Like any tool, they’re ethically neutral until they’re applied, so consider the evidence before you draw your conclusions.

 A web page with a pop-up typically sees more conversions than the same page without a pop-up.
 More important, a page with a well-designed and thoughtfully implemented pop-up converts better than one with a crappy pop-up.